Oumi11/GameCo-Game-Market-Analysis/README.md

 - Creating charts and visualizations, and presenting the report in PowerPoint

 ## Key Questions and Findings
-- Which game genres are performing the best to efficiently allocate the marketing budget?
+**- Which game genres are performing the best to efficiently allocate the marketing budget?**
-- How are competitors gaining or losing market share, and how can this information be used to demonstrate business growth to investors?
+**- How are competitors gaining or losing market share, and how can this information be used to demonstrate business growth to investors?**
-- What are the trends in market dominance over time, and how can we ensure sufficient sales representation in key markets?
+**- What are the trends in market dominance over time, and how can we ensure sufficient sales representation in key markets?**

 ### Sales trend analysis